pynvme/pynvme/doc/install.rst

    # compile pynvme
    make

-Now, we can find a generated binary file like: *nvme.cpython-37m-x86_64-linux-gnu.so*.
+Now, we can find a generated binary file *nvme.so*.

 Test
 ----